Goslar Palace

 Imperial Palace of Goslar History

 The imperial hall was originally built under Henry III, but it had to be repaired after a fire in 1065 and a partial collapse in 1132.
-The palace received much attention from late 19th-century patriots and revivalists: in its present form it mostly dates from a restoration dated 1873–1879, which gave it a 12th-century character.
+The palace received much attention from late 19th-century patriots and revivalists: in its present form, it mostly dates from a restoration dated 1873–1879, which gave it a 12th-century character.
 A vast cycle of frescoes by Hermann Wislicenus, celebrating its days as an imperial residence, was added to the upper hall between 1879 and 1897.

 The imperial hall at the Goslar Palace stands at the top of an eastward-facing slope, which was used for large official assemblies, and at the bottom of which the royal chapel (was built by Henry III.
 The elongated plan of the palace, with the hall flanked to north and south by residential blocks with chapels, is similar to the Bishop’s Palace at Bamberg in Bavaria, where royalty also stayed, although it is uncertain which building is the earlier.

-The hall itself (47×15 m) has two storeys: the enclosed ground floor could be heated by a hypocaust, while central piers support the vast upper storey, which has two aisles and a wooden roof and was originally open to the assembly area below through windows with triple arches (now glazed).
+The hall itself (47×15 m) has two stories: the enclosed ground floor could be heated by a hypocaust, while central piers support the vast upper story, which has two aisles and a wooden roof and was originally open to the assembly area below through windows with triple arches (now glazed).
 A central transept opening to a balcony marks the position of the imperial throne, midway along the building.

 The staircase porch at the southern end of the hall is built over a passage at ground level, with stairways at either side.
-On the upper level of the main façade are two arches, each subdivided into three sub-arches, and to either side are moulded doorways.
+On the upper level of the main façade are two arches, each subdivided into three sub-arches, and to either side are molded doorways.

 Visitor info